High Kings and Taoiseachs - Images of Ireland

 the town that I have loved so well,

-not for the people I did meet,
+not for the townsfolk I did meet

 but armoured cars in every street.

-The friendliest people worked their charms
+The nicest people worked their charms

 and welcomed me with open arms